HDPE - High Density Polyethylene

 - Commonly used in the toiletry and cosmetic market

-Polyvinyl Chloride is naturally clear (can be hazy in thicker forms), has extremely good resistance to oils, and has very low oxygen transmission.
-It provides an excellent barrier to most gases and its drop impact resistance is also very good.
+Polyvinyl Chloride is naturally clear (can be hazy in thicker forms), has extremely good oil resistance, and has very low oxygen transmission.
+It provides an excellent barrier to most gases, and its drop impact resistance is also very good.
 This semi-rigid material is also very chemically resistant, but it is vulnerable to solvents.
-Most PVC containers will distort at 160°F, making it incompatible with hot filled products.
+Most PVC containers will distort at 160°F, making them incompatible with hot-filled products.
 Since it provides a good oxygen barrier, PVC is an excellent choice for salad oil, mineral oil, and vinegar.
 It is also commonly used for shampoos and cosmetic products.